What are special collections and archives?

 - There's no food or drink, including gum and candy, allowed in the reading rooms.

 Harvard Library's special collections and archives are open to all researchers regardless of academic affiliation.

-If you’re traveling to Harvard for a research visit, individual libraries often ask to hear from you ahead of time.
-That way they can ensure the materials you need are available.
+- Some libraries often ask to hear from you ahead of your visit so they can ensure the materials you need are available.
+Find library contact information.